This post may contain affiliate links. Please see disclosure policy here.

 - The jam will darken and thicken as it cooks.

-How to Store Strawberry Jam
+How to Use Strawberry Jam Without Pectin:

 - On Biscuits